AnanyaRahaman/LLMs_SQL_Understading/Datasets/README.md

 ## Purpose

 The `Tasks` directory provides data and scripts for specific research tasks, while the `Stats` directory includes aggregated data for comprehensive statistical analysis.
 The notebook `datasets_stats.ipynb` offers insights into the statistical methods and results presented in our academic paper.

-## Contributing

-Contributions to improve the scripts, data analysis, or documentation are welcome.
-Please fork this repository and submit pull requests with your suggested changes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.